rajajmal/resume/README.md

 ######  Jan 2020 - Present

 - Consulted the startup and led the development of **[IntelliQ](https://intelliq.lk)**, a cutting-edge reservation and time-based token queue management system.
 IntelliQ was selected as one of the top products of Spiralation 2020 by the Information and Communication Technology Agency (ICTA)
-- Developed the application from scratch using Springboot and Angular, and its running in many hospitals and channelling centers all over the island
+- Developed the application from scratch using Springboot and Angular, and its running in many hospitals and channelling centers all over the country

 ------------------------------------------